 It received average reviews by customers on Amazon.Cameras for Kids: Fun and Inexpensive Projects for the Little Photographer

-Children's photography books can inspire you, or a younger person you know, to supercharge one's creativity and improve digital photography technique.
-Watch less TV.
-Shoot more photos!
+Children's photography books can inspire you, and a younger person you know, to supercharge one's creativity and improve digital photography technique.
+Shoot more photos.
+Shoot better photos.